wkp-demo/aks-flux-multitenant-docs/README.md

 - One Azure Subscription with the permissions and credits as required to start an AKS service
 - One Resource Group with one AKS Cluster
 - The Flux CLI
-- A GitHub Account for forking the necessary repositories and a configured Personal Access Token
+- A GitHub Account for forking the necessary repositories and a configured Personal Access Token.
 - A git client and basic git understanding

+> Note: The only required PAT scope is `repo`

 ## The architecture